-The water and wastewater treatment and sewage reticulation operations carried out by Townsville Water have the potential to impact on the environment and accordingly, Townsville Water must be licensed under the Environmental Protection Act 1994 to conduct its water treatment and wastewater operations.
+The water and wastewater treatment and sewage reticulation operations carried out by Townsville Water have the potential to impact on the environment.
+Accordingly, Townsville Water must be licensed under the Environmental Protection Act 1994 to conduct its water treatment and wastewater operations.

-Townsville Water will monitor and measure its compliance against its licence conditions during the financial year and will ensure that all routine and event-specific reporting requirements are met, including preparing annual returns for its environmental licences where required by licence conditions.
+Townsville Water will monitor and measure its compliance against its licence conditions during 2019/20 and will ensure that all routine and event-specific reporting requirements are met, including preparing annual returns for its environmental licences where required by licence conditions.

-Townsville Water will maintain a Transitional Environmental Program for its Cleveland Bay Purification Plant during the financial year, as a temporary measure while the Cleveland Bay plant undergoes an upgrade to bring its performance in line with its licence requirements.
+Townsville Water will maintain a Transitional Environmental program for its Cleveland Bay Purification Plant during 2019/20 as a temporary measure while the Cleveland Bay plant undergoes an upgrade to bring its performance in line with its licence conditions.
 This will ensure that Townsville Water minimises any environmental harm and complies with the Environmental Protection Act 1994.

-Assessment of the Ecological Risk of Emerging Contaminants Released from the Cleveland Bay Purification Plant
+Assessment of the Ecological Risk of Emerging Contaminants Released from Cleveland Bay Purification Plant

 Research has commenced for effluent sampling to identify new and emerging contaminants being discharged from Cleveland Bay Purification Plant.
-This includes but is not limited to heavy metals, various organics (hydrocarbons, pharmaceuticals, poly-aromatics and personal care products), nanomaterials and microplastics.
-The purpose of this project is to identify and prioritise emerging contaminants based on estimation of the current and longer term ecological risk to the receiving environment.
-In 2018/19, the program of works will include proposal development, literature review, sampling methodology, experimental design and contaminant targeting.
+This includes, but is not limited to heavy metals, various organics (hydrocarbons, pharmaceuticals, poly-aromatics and personal care products), nanomaterials and microplastics.
+The purpose of this project is to identify and prioritise emerging contaminants based on estimation of the current and long term ecological risk to the receiving environment.
+In 2019/20, the program of works will include proposal development, literature review, sampling methodology, experimental design and contaminant targeting.
 This project is expected to take a maximum of 6 years from commencement.